allmake/allmake/README.md

 	allmake is a cross platform development toolkit for c/c++, it depends on make or automake, it easy to use.
-You can start without write any makefile, it generate the config file and source code for you, you just need to put your own source code under include and src folder.
+You can start without write any makefile, it generate the config file and source code for you, you just need to put your own source code under include and src folder. allmake will compile it and generate binary or shared library depends on the command that your input.

 	allmake also is a convenient tool that cross compling third party source code for you, simply with three command lines.